MarcosAAlbanoJunior/resilience4j-samples/README.md

 - Test thoroughly under realistic load conditions
 - Document your resilience strategy

-For detailed implementation guides, see the pattern-specific documentation in the `docs/` folder.
+For detailed implementation guides, see the pattern-specific README files in the project root.